 County Sheriffs: Education Requirements & Occupational Outlook

-Sheriffs are law enforcement officials who enforce laws on the county level and oversee deputy sheriffs who help to patrol and monitor prisoners.
-They typically need to complete a training program and may need at least some college education.
+County sheriffs are law enforcement officials who enforce laws on the county level and oversee deputy sheriffs who help to patrol and monitor prisoners.
+They typically need to complete a police academy or other state-approved training program and may need at least some college education.
 In many cases, a sheriff is an elected official, but this can vary by county.

 The U.S. Bureau of Labor Statistics (BLS) states that sheriffs typically need at least a high school education (www.bls.gov).
 High school students can prepare for a sheriff's career by taking beneficial elective courses such as criminal justice, criminology, sociology, psychology, legal studies and physical education.